 The Black Mamba entered the NBA directly out of high school.
-The Charlotte Hornets selected the 18-year-old shooting guard with the 13th overall pick in the 1996 NBA Draft but traded him to the Los Angeles Lakers in exchange for Vlade Divac.
+The Charlotte Hornets selected the 17-year-old shooting guard with the 13th overall pick in the 1996 NBA Draft but traded him to the Los Angeles Lakers in exchange for Vlade Divac.

 Always a driven competitor, Bryant modeled his game and mentality after Michael Jordan.
 There styles and dominance linked the two.
 Both players worked beyond normal limits, and their desire for success became hallmarks of their careers.
 For Bryant, that desire translated into the Mama Mentality.

-A tremendous defender, underrated passer, physical competitor, ultimate warrior, lethal clutch scorer, and generational inspiration, Bryant passed away at the age of 41.
+An ultimate warrior, lethal clutch scorer, and generational inspiration, Bryant passed away at the age of 41.